HallRB/Homework_3/README.md

-# Homework_3
+# Unit 03: JavaScript
-random password generator script
+## random password generator script

 Website provides a user with the ability to generate a random string of characters as a password.